wenlab501/EpiTrans/README.md

 # EpiTrans
-#### R package for estimation of epidemic transmissibility in time and space
+### An R package for estimating epidemic transmissibility in time and space

 ---